nadiemedicejose/nadiemedicejose/README.md

 Hello, World! 😁

-My name is Jose Estrada, I'm a 26-year-old Software Engineering student about to graduate from **Universdiad Estatal de Sonora**, and of course, this is my 2nd career.
+My name is Jose Estrada, I'm a 26-year-old Software Engineering student about to graduate from **Universidad Estatal de Sonora**, and of course, this is my 2nd career.

 I have not a lot of professional experience, but as a **school projects team leader** I can say that my greatest achievement has been getting everyone involved because together we have excelled in many scholar projects.